plain-white-tee/the-linux-command-line/README.md

 ##### `shift` - Getting Access to Many Arguments

-The script `posit-param2` shows how to use the `shift` command to sequentially<br>
-move arguments down.<br>
+The script `posit-param2` shows how to use the `shift` command to sequentially move arguments down.<br>
 Try it with a large amount of arguments.
 Something like `posit-param2 $(ls /usr/bin)`.

 ##### Simple Applications

-The script `file-info` uses positional parameters and `basename` to dynamically<br>
-update the name of the script.
+The script `file-info` uses positional parameters and `basename` to dynamically update the name of the script.

 ##### Using Positional Parameters in Shell Functions

 Positional parameters work the same in shell functions.
-Bash functions<br>
-automatically update the variable `FUNCNAME` to keep track of the currently<br>
-executed shell function.
+Bash functions automatically update the variable `FUNCNAME` to keep track of the currently executed shell function.

 #### Handling Positional Parameters en Masse